Uganda confirms at least 1 case of Ebola hemorrhagic fever

 KAMPALA, Uganda (AP) — Ugandan health authorities on Tuesday reported that a man who died a day earlier had tested positive for the virus that causes Ebola.

-They said it’s still unknown how the man became infected with Ebola.
-He lived in the central Ugandan district of Mubende, about 150 kilometers (93 miles) west of the capital, Kampala.
+They said it’s still unknown how the 24-year-old man became infected with the Sudan strain of Ebola, for which there is no approved vaccine.
+He lived in the central Ugandan district of Mubende, 150 kilometers (93 miles) west of the capital, Kampala.

-“We are right now gathering more information on the possible source of infection,” said the statement from the Ministry of Health, which referred to a potential new outbreak because six other people in the same area — including three children — died earlier in September after suffering what local officials had called a strange illness.
+“We are right now gathering more information on the possible source of infection,” said the ministry of health, which referred to a potential new outbreak because six other people in the same area — including three children — died earlier in September after suffering what local officials had called a strange illness.

 The confirmed Ebola victim was initially treated for other illnesses, including malaria and pneumonia, when he sought care in his hometown, the statement said.